Creating a new project for MetricQ

 Automatically sorts your

-statements.
+importstatements.
 Keeps merge conflicts in import statements to a minimum.- pre-commit:

 Adds

-:default_language_version: python: python3.9 repos: - repo: https://gitlab.com/pycqa/flake8 rev: 3.9.2 hooks: - id: flake8 - repo: https://github.com/timothycrosley/isort rev: 5.8.0 hooks: - id: isort args: ["--check", "--diff"] - repo: https://github.com/psf/black rev: 21.5b1 hooks: - id: black args: ["--check", "--diff"] - repo: https://github.com/mgedmin/check-manifest rev: "0.46" hooks: - id: check-manifest
+githooks, that automatically run other linters.
+Configure it in.pre-commit-config.yaml:default_language_version: python: python3.9 repos: - repo: https://gitlab.com/pycqa/flake8 rev: 3.9.2 hooks: - id: flake8 - repo: https://github.com/timothycrosley/isort rev: 5.8.0 hooks: - id: isort args: ["--check", "--diff"] - repo: https://github.com/psf/black rev: 21.5b1 hooks: - id: black args: ["--check", "--diff"] - repo: https://github.com/mgedmin/check-manifest rev: "0.46" hooks: - id: check-manifest